ggeerraarrdd/eevveerryyddaayy/README.md

 <!-- markdownlint-enable MD028 -->
 > [!NOTE]
-> This is the documentation for the Github template repository `eevveerryyddaayy` located [here](https://github.com/ggeerraarrdd/eevveerryyddaayy-template/), which is the templetized version of [`SQL Everyday`](https://github.com/ggeerraarrdd/sql-everyday).
+> This is the documentation for the Github template repository [`eevveerryyddaayy-template`](https://github.com/ggeerraarrdd/eevveerryyddaayy-template/), which is the templetized version of [`SQL Everyday`](https://github.com/ggeerraarrdd/sql-everyday).

 `eevveerryyddaayy` is a Github template repository intended for those who want to simplify the process of documenting their self-learning journey.
 Whether you are a student fresh out of college or an experienced developer in the workforce, this platform helps track your daily practice, skill-building challenges or technical interview preparation progress in one organized space.